Withnail and I: Legacy

 There is a drinking game associated with the film.
 The game consists of keeping up, drink for drink, with each alcoholic substance consumed by Withnail over the course of the film.
 All told, Withnail is shown drinking roughly 9 1/2 glasses of red wine, 1/2 imppt of cider, one shot of lighter fluid (vinegar or overproof rum are common substitutes), 2 1/2 measures of gin, six glasses of sherry, thirteen drams of Scotch whisky and pint of ale.

 In 1992, filmmaker David Fincher attempted to create an unofficial reunion of sorts, when he attempted casting all three of the film's main characters in Alien 3.
 McGann and Brown appeared; however, Grant turned down his role, which eventually went to Charles Dance, who played the character of Clemens in the "spirit of Withnail".

 In 1996, the Los Angeles Times reported the film (and the associated drinking game) had achieved cult status prior to its home video re-release in the United States.

 In 2007, a digitally remastered version of the film was released by the UK Film Council.
 It was shown at over 50 cinemas around the UK on 11 September, as part of the final week of the BBC's Summer of British Film season.

 In 2010, McGann said that he sometimes meets viewers who believe the film was actually shot in the 1960s, saying "It comes from the mid-1980s, but it sticks out like a Smiths record.
 Its provenance is from a different era.
 None of the production values, none of the iconography, none of the style remotely has it down as an 80s picture."

+In 2025, British actor and comedian Reece Shearsmith dressed in Withnail’s costume throughout the 20th series of the UK TV show Taskmaster, including contacting original costume designer Andrea Galer to have a replica coat custom made.